0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

 I was obsessed with business competitions for a long time.
 I led our team to the 7th place in China in the [Global Management Challenge](https://globalmanagementchallenge.com/) in 2021.

-## Services
+## services

 - Reviewer:

   - IEEE Transactions on Computational Social Systems (TCSS)

   - ACM Conference on Human Factors in Computing Systems 2024 (CHI 2024)

   - ACM The International Conference on the Foundations of Digital Games 2023 (FDG 2023)

   - 1st Workshop on Fintech and Decentralized Finance (FiDeFix 2023)

 - Teaching Assistant:

-  - MGTS3401: Data Structure, by Prof. Qi Deng (2024 Autumn)
+  - MGTS3401: Data Structure, by Prof. Qi Deng at SJTU (2024 Autumn)